 Asian economic history

-The very very recent The Economic History of China (2016) by Glahn has no equivalent.
+The recent The Economic History of China (2016) by Glahn has no equivalent.
 There is no other book at the moment which simultaneously contains a readable narrative of the full sweep of Chinese economic history; and reflects recent scholarship both Chinese and international; and covers the major themes and controversies of the historiography in the manner of Elvin’s The Patterns of the Chinese Past (which is now quasi-ancient but still worth reading).
 Glahn’s book might have dealt a little bit more with the controversies surrounding the revisionism of Pomeranz’s The Great Divergence, which really changed the terms of the debate and is an absolute must-read.
 More on Chinese economic history: